 So, it may seem that once a metal bucket gets rusty it becomes useless.
 I mean, who wants to perform chores with a bucket that doesn’t look like it would hold up to the task?
 However, before you throw out those buckets with the dishwater, you may want to consider another use.
 Decorating with rusty buckets is a perfect way to add a rustic touch to your space.

-I like to use buckets for storing things that I like to keep handy in visible areas.
+I like to use buckets for storing things that I need to keep handy in visible areas.
 This way the buckets are serving two purposes.
-One for storage and the other for some added funky decor.
+One for storage and the other for some added rustic decor.

 Today, I worked on sprucing up a couple of buckets that I had to give them a little added flair.
 Both of the projects were super simple.

 For this first bucket, all I did was wrap some twine around the top edge to give it about a one inch border.
 Then I stenciled the numbers 01 on the front with some blissful blue paint to give it just a faint touch of color.